 As she walks around, all traces of the unchained elements were wiped away; roses and orchids bloom, birds chirp with glee, and deer run around once again.

-The truth is that Maria Makiling was venerated in pre-colonial Philippines as a goddess known as Dayang Masalanta or Dian/Diyan Masalanta who was invoked to stop deluge, storms and earthquakes.
+The truth is that Maria Makiling was originally venerated in the pre-colonial Philippines as a goddess known as Dian Masalanta who was invoked to stop deluge, storms, and earthquakes.

 they had another idol called Dian Masalanta, who was the patron of lovers and of generation

 She was the patroness of Mount Makiling; the goddess of fertility, love, childbirth, and the protector of lovers.

 She belonged to the Tagalog Pantheon as the daughter of Anagolay—the goddess of lost things, and Dumakulem—the strong, agile guardian of mountains.
 She's the sister of Apolaki, god of the sun.

 She was also considered the goddess of peace and was often overlooked because she was the youngest of all the eternal beings.
 She was the kindest and most loving of all the goddesses who only desired peace for everyone and loved all things like an innocent child.

 Recognizing her passion for humanity, the supreme god Bathala gave her the duty of peacemaker among the warring tribes.